5at4am/mahakumbh-rakshak/ROUTING.md

 1. **Home Page**: `/`
    - Main dashboard with navigation to all services
+   - Features the hero section, key information cards, about section, gallery, and services section

 2. **Map Page**: `/map`
-   - Interactive map showing religious sites and missing persons locations
+   - Interactive map showing religious sites and event locations in Ujjain

 3. **SOS Page**: `/sos`
    - Emergency contact information and quick dial options